-Thrilled to be the Rabbi of the WRJC and commuting from Austin, Texas, Rabbi Cantor Robbi Sherwin was raised in the Air Force in small towns all over the US, where she and her 3 siblings were often the only Jewish kids in their school.
+Rabbi Robbi (as she likes to be called) was raised in the Air Force in small towns all over the U.S., where she and her three siblings were often the only Jewish kids in their school.
 Camp Young Judaea in California solidified her Jewish identity and Rabbi Robbi is forever grateful for this amazing gift.
-She is the biggest cheerleader for Jewish camp you will ever find.

-With such a diverse background, building kehillah – community- is Sherwin’s goal, be it through social action, food and music, her love of Israel, prayer, Torah, cultural experiences or newer contemporary themes.
+With such a diverse background, building kehillah--community--is Rabbi Robbi's goal, be it through social action, food and music, her love of Israel, prayer, Torah, cultural experiences or newer contemporary themes.
 As a sought-after scholar/artist-in-residence, she helps communities find their own voices and deep connections to Judaism.
 In the extensive interfaith work she is dedicated to, she is jazzed to partner with and build something holy (and fun!) with her colleagues in the Wood River Valley.
-Hers is a “Big Tent” Jewish philosophy – the flaps are open wide, and everyone is welcome – she is happy to meet you wherever you are (or are not!)
+Hers is a “Big Tent” Jewish philosophy--the flaps are open wide, and everyone is welcome--she is happy to meet you wherever you are (or are not!)